PCSX2/pcsx2-net-www/docs/setup/bios.md

 ## How to dump your PS2 BIOS

-The following explains the recommended ways to accomplish both of these tasks.

 Dumping your PS2 BIOS is conceptually a two-step process:

 1. Modify the operation of your PS2 so that it can run any program.
-2. Then you can run a "BIOS dumper" utility program on your PS2 that reads its BIOS and writes it to a USB drive.
+2. Run a "BIOS dumper" utility program on your PS2 that reads its BIOS and writes it to a USB drive.

 There is a generally useful program, uLaunchELF, that lets you browse memory cards, DVDs, and USB drives connected to a PS2 and run programs from them.
-So for most of the approaches below, you use uLaunchELF to then run the BIOS dumper.
+Most of the approaches below use uLaunchELF to then run the BIOS dumper.

 ### Popular approaches to modify PS2 operation